ranjeev75/dev-test-generalist/README.md

 - I would like to interact with the API using CURL or postman

 #### Sample Bike schema
-To give you an idea of what's in the mongo collection.
+To give you an idea of the documents (records) of what's in the Mongo `bike` in the `local` db.
 This is a sample schema for bikes, you can add/modify fields as you see fit.

 ```
 {